Student Union Building with Person Walkin

 Academic Building 2

-The Academic Building 2 will be the new home of the Technology, Speech, English, ESL, and Foreign Language Departments.
-The new approximately 60,000 SF building will be located in the northwest area of the campus, where the existing Theatre Arts building currently resides.
-The Theater Arts building will be demolished as a separate project.
+The new approximately 60,000 SF two-story building will be located in the northwest area of the campus, on the site of the college's Theatre Arts building.
+The Theater Arts building was demolished as a separate project.

 Rendering of Academic Building 2